 The following is a guest blog by Dr. Adam Tanase of Chiropractic St Louis.

 As a chiropractor, part of my job is to help patients make healthier choices that improve their quality of life.
 The topic of sleep, sleep position, pillows, and mattress types are often discussed in my office.

-If you’re waking up with back or neck pain, you’re likely a stomach sleeper, or using multiple pillows.
+If you’re waking up with back or neck pain, you’re likely a stomach sleeper or using multiple pillows.
 When sleeping on your back or side, make sure to use just one pillow.
-Stacking pillows flexes the head improperly, putting strain on spinal muscles and joints.
+Stacking pillows flexes the head improperly, putting a strain on spinal muscles and joints.